kallehauge/git-rake/README.md

 **2. Prune stale branches**

-**Terminal**: The concept of "stale branches" doesn't really exist in Git, but you can pipe pipe the following commands together to get a similar experience (notice the cutoof date):
+**Terminal**: The concept of "stale branches" doesn't really exist in Git, but you can pipe pipe the following commands together to get a similar experience (notice the cutoff date):

 ```bash
 git for-each-ref \